timescale/docs/timescaledb/overview/release-notes/index.md

 possible, we require functionality that is unfortunately absent on PostgreSQL 11.
 For this reason, we will continue supporting PostgreSQL 11 until mid-June 2021.
-Sooner to that time, we will announce the specific version of TimescaleDB in which PostgreSQL 11 support will not be included going forward.
+Sooner to that time, we will announce the specific version of TimescaleDB in which PostgreSQL 11 support will be removed.

 <highlight type="tip">
 TimescaleDB 2.2.1 is currently GA, we encourage